The Institute of Chartered Accountants of Bangladesh: History

 It was established under the Bangladesh Chartered Accountant Order 1973 (Presidential Order No. 2 of 1973).
 The Ministry of Commerce, Government of the People's Republic of Bangladesh is the administrative Ministry of ICAB.

 Regional branches

-ICAB has Regional Offices in Dhaka, the capital of Bangladesh and in Chittagong.
+ICAB has Regional Offices in Dhaka, the capital of Bangladesh, and in Chittagong, Rajshahi, Rangpur, Khulna, Barishal, Sylhet, Mymensingh.
 There are also Chapter Management Committee Offices both in London, UK and Ontario, Canada.

 Information concerning memberships and contract signing

 This organisation is a member of the following institutions: